Financial Management System for SMEs: Real-World Deployment of Accounts Receivable and Cash Flow Prediction: Real-World Performance and Impact

 \subsection{Accounts Receivable Prediction Performance}

-The accounts receivable module demonstrated consistent performance across datasets, with the startup dataset presenting the most challenging scenario due to limited training data.
-We evaluated multiple classification algorithms using 5-fold cross-validation, with balanced accuracy \cite{brodersen2010balanced} as the primary metric to account for class imbalance across datasets.
+The accounts receivable module demonstrated consistent performance across datasets, with the startup dataset representing the most challenging scenario due to limited training data.
+We evaluated multiple classification algorithms using 5-fold cross-validation, with balanced accuracy \cite{brodersen2010balanced} as the primary metric to account for class imbalance.

-Table \ref{tab:ar_performance} shows the comparative performance of different classification methods.
-Based on these results, we selected SVM as our primary algorithm, which achieved consistent performance across all datasets.
-On the startup dataset, the 0.56 balanced accuracy, while modest, represents meaningful predictive capability given the severe data constraints - 50\% of customers had only 1-2 invoices.
+Table \ref{tab:ar_performance} shows comparative performance across methods.
+Additional evaluation using F1-score showed consistent trends with balanced accuracy.
+Based on these results, we selected SVM as the primary algorithm due to its consistent performance across datasets.
+While gradient boosting methods such as XGBoost are commonly used for tabular data, our focus was on models that remain interpretable and robust under very limited customer histories, which motivated the use of simpler models in this setting.
+On the startup dataset, a balanced accuracy of 0.56, while modest, is meaningful given the severe data constraints, with 50\% of customers having only 1--2 invoices.

-More importantly for practical deployment, the moving average features we introduced improved performance across all datasets.
-These trend detection features increased balanced accuracy by 3-5 percentage points, demonstrating their value for capturing evolving customer payment behaviors critical to SME cash flow management.
-The features proved particularly valuable for identifying customers whose payment patterns were deteriorating, enabling proactive intervention.

-The system handled customers with minimal history, making predictions for businesses with as few as two previous customer interactions.
-This capability directly addresses the data scarcity challenge that renders traditional approaches ineffective for SME environments.
+Moving average features improved performance across datasets by 3--5 percentage points.
+The system also remained applicable in settings with very limited history, even with as few as two previous customer interactions.